Asymptotics and Optimal Bandwidth for Nonparametric Estimation of Density Level Sets: Main results

-The minimization of the upper bound leads to an approximation to the asymptotically optimal bandwidth, as the close form of the minimizer for the leading term in (\ref{L1exact}) is difficult to obtain.
-See Devroye and Gy\"{o}rfi (1985, page 107) for a similar suggestion.
+The minimization of the upper bound leads to an approximation to the asymptotically optimal bandwidth, as the closed form of the minimizer for the leading term in (\ref{L1exact}) is difficult to obtain.
+See Devroye and Gy\"{o}rfi (\cite{Devroye85}, page 107) for a similar suggestion.
 In the case $h_1=\cdots = h_d=h$, the leading term in the above upper bound can be analytically minimized with respect to $h$.
-Using a numerical method following the ideas in Hall and Wand (1998), where minimizing the MIAE of kernel density estimation was considered, it is also possible to find an asymptotic optimal bandwidth selector tailored for the level set estimation by minimizing $\mathbb{E}\int_{\mathcal{M}} \frac{|\hat f(x) - f(x)|}{\|\nabla f(x)\|} d\mathscr{H}(x).$ \end{itemize} \end{remark}
+Using a numerical method following the ideas in Hall and Wand (\cite{Hall88}), where minimizing the MIAE of kernel density estimation is considered, it is also possible to find an asymptotic optimal bandwidth selector tailored for the level set estimation by minimizing $\mathbb{E}\int_{\mathcal{M}} \frac{|\wh f(x) - f(x)|}{\|\nabla f(x)\|} d\mathscr{H}(x).$ \item[b)] If we specifically choose $g=f$ and $\nu=2$, then the result in this corollary is similar to Theorem 2.1 in Doss and Weng (\cite{Doss18}), where they consider the selection of a bandwidth matrix for level set estimation.
+In fact Theorem 2.1 in Doss and Weng (\cite{Doss18}) can be understood as a special case of this corollary, if their bandwidth matrix is restricted to be diagonal.
+In this corollary we approximate $\mathbb{E} \lambda_f (\mathcal{L}\;\Delta \; \wh{\mathcal{L}})$ as an $L^1$ type of risk, which is a special case of a more general result in Theorem~\ref{riskexpect}. \end{itemize} } \end{remark}